aadityasingh/HARP/src/README.md

     2. `hendrycks_math_duplicate_find.py`
     3. `hendrycks_math_duplicate_sync.py`
 - A script to run evals on MATH-500 `run_math500_eval.py`, along with some helper functions for subsequent answer checking
-- A script to run the various evals we conducted on HARD-Math `run_eval.py`.
-Note that we did not really use this script except for Llama 3.1 evals, as we leveraged batch apis for the other model families we explored
+- A script to run the various evals we conducted on HARP `run_eval.py`.
+While tested, we did not really use this script except for Llama 3.1 evals, as we leveraged batch apis for the other model families we explored